dersvenhesse/awesome-scriptable/README.md

 - [Scriptable on Reddit](https://www.reddit.com/r/Scriptable/) - Widgets and help for creating them.
 - [Scriptable at GitHub](https://github.com/topics/scriptable) - Repositories with scripts and widgets.

+### Articles

+- [Scriptable Supercharges iOS 14 Widgets Like No Other App](https://gizmodo.com/scriptable-supercharges-ios-14-widgets-like-no-other-ap-1845717081) - Guideline for setting up a widget.
+- [Create your own iOS widget with JavaScript](https://dev.to/matthri/create-your-own-ios-widget-with-javascript-5a11) - Tutorial on how to create own widget.